SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 - Once we have decided what we're calling this thing, then I will re-write this section to turn it into a description of what the new things is (e.g. by reference to the values below)

 ### 3.2 System Values

+We have decided to take a value-based approach to designing the new system.

+Diagram: Goals + Values --> System

 Why a values-based system is desirable: